videlais/Unofficial-Ink-Cookbook/_chapters/12-ink-for-the-web.md

 layout: chapter
 ---

-# Chapter 12: Ink for the Web
+## Learning Objectives

-**Learning Objectives:** By the end of this chapter, you will be able to:
+By the end of this chapter, you will be able to:

 - Export Ink projects for web deployment using the Inky Editor
 - Organize exported files and understand their roles in web presentation